Waiting for Godot Questions

-- Why discuss philosophical ideas in a work of fiction instead of a treatise?
+- Why discuss philosophical ideas in a work of fiction instead of, say, a treatise?

-- If it’s true that nothing or less than nothing happens in Waiting for Godot, how is it that we manage to be entertained as the audience/reader?
+- If it’s true that nothing happens in Waiting for Godot, how is it that we manage to be entertained as the audience/reader?

 - Do you think the play would function differently if the characters were all female instead of male?